revrenlove/CSharpUtilities/README.md

 ## Upcoming Features

 - Ability to add new C# projects.
+- Ability to remove C# projects (and all references thereof).
 - Ability to manage NuGet packages.
+- Warning when adding circular project references.

 ## To answer the question...
 "Why?"